Woman sitting in a red chair smiles as she reads something on a tablet.

 All investing is subject to risk, including the possible loss of the money you invest.
 Diversification does not ensure a profit or protect against a loss.

-Investments in Target Retirement Funds are subject to the risks of their underlying funds.
-The year in the fund name refers to the approximate year (the target date) when an investor in the fund would retire and leave the workforce.
-The fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
-An investment in a Target Retirement Fund is not guaranteed at any time, including on or after the target date.
+Target-date investments are subject to the risks of their underlying funds.
+The year in the investment's name refers to the approximate year (the target date) when an investor would retire and leave the workforce.
+The investment will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
+A target-date investment is not guaranteed at any time, including on or after the target date.

 For more information about Vanguard funds or ETFs, visit vanguard.com to obtain a prospectus or, if available, a summary prospectus.
 Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.